jpmckinney/fastcsv/README.md

 FastCSV's `raw_parse` requires a block to which it yields one row at a time.
 FastCSV uses [Fiber](http://www.ruby-doc.org/core-2.1.1/Fiber.html)s to pass control back to `#shift` while parsing.

 CSV delegates IO methods to the IO object it's reading.
-IO methods that move the pointer within the file like `rewind` will change `#shift`'s behavior.
-However, the C code won't take notice.
+IO methods that move the pointer within the file like `rewind` changes the behavior of CSV's `#shift`.
+However, FastCSV's C code won't take notice.
 We therefore null the Fiber whenever the pointer is moved, so that `#shift` uses a new Fiber.

 CSV's `#shift` runs the regular expression in the `:skip_lines` option against a row's raw text. `FastCSV::Parser` implements a `row` method, which returns the most recently parsed row's raw text.